zilliztech/phantoscope-bootcamp/EN_scenarios/furniture_search.md

-# Using Phantoscope to Search for Similar Furniture
+# Using Phantoscope to Search Similar Furniture

 This article shows how to use Phantoscope to build a image-based search system to find similar furniture.